docknetwork/api-docs/source/index.html.md

 ```

-Credential format expected by API caller.
-The current set of is almost complete
+This is a schema that represents a credential format expected by API caller.
+The current set of is almost complete.

 ### Properties